glotzerlab/signac-docs/docs/source/recipes.rst

 .. _rec_external:

-How to integrate signac-flow with MATLAB or other software without Python interface
+Using signac-flow with MATLAB or other software without Python interface
 ===================================================================================

 The easiest way to integrate software that has no native Python interface is to implement **signac-flow** operations in combination with the ``flow.cmd`` decorator.